(In this, the first of a two-part series, we explore the local history of jazz in Milwaukee. Coming in part two: The Present.)

 “My favorite residency was at Cafe Melange, which was inside the Hotel Wisconsin on 3rd and Wisconsin.
 It turned into a real scene, a destination.
 It could hold about 190 people.
 When we first came from Nashville there were maybe a half-dozen people and we built that room up to where it was almost at capacity every single Friday night.”

-Cafe Melange was Milwaukee’s closest attempt at a 1930s-style cabaret, with “dim lighting, sponge-patterned walls, and tiny round tables with barely enough room for a candle and pair of martini glasses,” wrote the Milwaukee Journal about its closing in October 1997 after the hotel was sold.
+Cafe Melange was Milwaukee’s closest attempt at a 1930s-style cabaret, with “dim lighting, sponge-patterned walls, and tiny round tables with barely enough room for a candle and pair of martini glasses,” according to the Milwaukee Journal.

 “About 2010 it seemed like people were really tightening their belts,” says Grauer.
 “Some club owners would tell me it came down to a choice between paying their heating bill, keeping their plow service or having live music.”